SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 cf create-service p-identity SERVICE_PLAN_NAME MY_SERVICE_INSTANCE
 ```

-If using a manifest file, [add a service binding reference](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html#services-block), otherwise bind the instance and restage the app with the cf cli:
+If you are using a manifest file when you deploy to Cloud Foundry, [add a service binding reference](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html#services-block).

+Alternatively, bind the instance and restage the app with the cf cli:

 ```shell
 # Bind service to your app